cyberark/secretless-broker/docs/docs/overview/security.md

 - With Unix domain sockets, operating system file permissions should be used to protect the socket.
 - With TCP connections, Secretless should be configured to listen only on localhost.

+## Plugin checksum verification

+Secertless can be provided with an optional SHA256SUM text file of plugin library hashes that can verify that there are no unexpected nor modified plugins that the broker will try to load.

+Plugin checksum verification in general eliminates:

+  - Plugin library code injections
+  - Drive-by plugin content modifications
+  - Addition of malicious plugins
+  - Plugin corruption
+  - Modification of plugins when they are mounted from other locations

 ## Future Work

 We continue to investigate ways to make Secretless Broker even more secure.
 Please check the [changelog](https://github.com/cyberark/secretless-broker) and this page for updates on additional safeguards as we implement them.